csenn/grid_game/README.md

     - All cols/rows have same length
     - All letters in grid equal correct label
 - Could certainly add more test cases
+- Could make it so you could modify start/end position and re-run algorithm

 ### Questions